Courses may include

 DRIM 1005 - Electrical Systems

 This course introduces the functions of industrial and marine diesel electrical systems.
-The learners are given the opportunity to inspect, adjust, service and troubleshoot electrical systems.
+Students will inspect, adjust, service, and troubleshoot various components of electrical systems such as ignition and charging systems as well as batteries.

 DRIM 1007 - Drives - Power Transmission